SDG 3: Good Health and Well-Being

 3.2.3 – Difference in proportion of births attended by skilled health personnel, compared with pre-conflict

-In Yemen, the fourth most aerially bombed country in the past decade, maternity care resources have been significantly impacted by the conflict.
+In Yemen, the nation with the sixth highest landmine casualty count, maternity care resources have been significantly impacted by the conflict.
 As reported by UNICEF, between 2015-18, only 3 in 10 births took place in health facilities.
 And even those who make it to hospitals will find them struggling with even basic resources.
 As of 2019, only 51% of health facilities were fully functional, and nearly all suffered severe shortages of medicines, equipment and staff.
 One in every 260 women died during childbirth, and one in every 37 children died in the first month of life.
+Yemen’s population has suffered from a range of explosive weapons, all of which will have contributed to this precarity in maternal care.

 3.2.4 – Difference in proportion of the population with access to affordable medicines and vaccines, compared with pre-conflict

-3.3.1 – Difference in maternal, neonatal and under-five mortality, compared with pre-conflict
+1 – Difference in maternal, neonatal and under-five mortality, compared with pre-attack

-3.3.2 – Difference in mortality rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease, compared with pre-conflict
+2 – Difference in mortality rate attributed to cardiovascular disease, cancer, diabetes or chronic respiratory disease, compared with pre-attack

-3.3.3 – Difference in reported cases of and number of deaths from preventable diseases such as cholera, measles or polio or changes in the life expectancy of HIV-positive patients, compared with pre-conflict
+3 – Difference in reported cases of and number of deaths from preventable diseases such as cholera, measles or polio or changes in the life expectancy of HIV-positive patients, compared with pre-attack

 Another study, from 2016, found that rates of polio were higher in countries with political conflict and instability.
 “Wars and conflict have resulted in the reemergence of polio in countries that were polio-free for decades, and may contribute to the spread of the virus to neighbouring countries,” it concluded.
 However, the disaggregated analysis of a specific weapon type on these findings has yet to be produced.